The Awkwafina Oscars Snub Is Even Worse Than You Think

 Seeing overwhelmingly white acting categories in 2020 is frustrating, and frankly, unacceptable.
 The Academy has largely followed in the footsteps of the BAFTAs, whose nominations of all-white acting nominees sparked outrage just last week.
 But even so, Awkwafina’s snub is particularly disappointing — though not surprising — given the Academy’s track record.
 With Awkwafina out of the running, 2020 will mark the 85th year without a nominee of Asian descent.
 Only one woman of Asian descent has ever been nominated in the Best Actress category: Merle Oberon, nominated in 1935 for her turn as Kitty Vane in The Dark Angel.
 She did not win.

 To make matters worse, the Best Actress race wasn’t even the Academy’s only chance to make history this year.
 Only two Latina women have ever won the award for Best Supporting Actress: Rita Moreno for West Side Story in 1962, and Mercedes Ruehl for The Fisher King in 1992.
-(No Latina actress has ever won Best Actress, and only two have been nominated: Catalina Sandino Moreno for Maria Full of Grace in 2004, and Yalitza Aparicio for Roma in 2019.)
+(No Latina actress has ever won Best Actress, and only three have been nominated: Salma Hayek for Frida in 2002, Catalina Sandino Moreno for Maria Full of Grace in 2004, and Yalitza Aparicio for Roma in 2019.)
 With J.Lo snubbed, that won’t change anytime soon.

 Advertisement